-Too little is usually said about the few great watchmakers located in the United States.
-And admittedly, they are very few and far between.
+Too little is usually written about the few great watchmakers located in the United States.
+And, admittedly, they are very few and far between.

 Which is why I’d like to take a moment to offer a glimpse into the work of Roland Murphy of RGM by way of some interesting photos of my own watch, the RGM Reference 151BE.